Use wood circles, foam cones, and paint to make the cutest little Halloween garland ever! It’s made of little witch hats. Fun for kids too.

 I love how it looks against my white shelves in my kitchen.
 With a couple of white pumpkins, I have a simple, yet slightly whimsical, display for the holiday.

-DIY Witch Hat Halloween Garland
+Witch Hat Halloween Garland

 - 6 small foam cones